dovecot/documentation/source/configuration_manual/sieve/installation.rst

 ArchLinux
 ~~~~~~~~~

-Pidgeonhole is available in the community repositories, and can be
+Pigeonhole is available in the community repositories, and can be
 installed by running:

 ::